 2019 - Continuing the transition to more community-based day programs with opportunities for people to increasingly be engaged in activities and trips around Greater Baltimore, The Arc closed its day center in Woodlawn.

-2019 - The Arc Baltimore launched the Luminaries young professional group with an aim to connect young people in the Baltimore business community with our mission through networking happy hours and service opportunities.
+2019 - The Arc Baltimore launched the Luminaries young professional group with an aim to connect young professionals in the Baltimore business community with our mission through networking and service opportunities.

 The staff ensured the availability and proper use of supplies of masks and other personal protective equipment, and they established new protocols to ensure compliance with State directives.